Skip to main content

 Career and Technical Education (CTE)

-Each program and provider is different.
+Career and Technical Education are for qualified individuals from business and industry to instruct in a state-approved CTE program.
+CTE programs provide secondary students opportunities to acquire skills that prepare them for career entry or continuing education after high school.
+CTE preparation programs and providers are unique.
 Therefore, it is best to reach out directly to the provider for additional information.
 Please visit the MDE’s public directory of approved preparation programs and select "CTE" from the “Type:” drop-down menu.
 Employers have immediate placement options for employing career changers in CTE placements by utilizing Annual Career Authorizations while a program is being completed.